-Dominique Bron is Professor of Hematology at the Free University of Brussels (ULB) and Head of the department of clinical and experimental hematology at the Institut Jules Bordet, Cancer center of the ULB, in Brussels, Belgium.
+Dominique Bron is Professor of Hematology at the Free University of Brussels (ULB) and former Head of the department of clinical and experimental hematology at the Institut Jules Bordet, Cancer center of the ULB, in Brussels, Belgium.

 Professor Bron graduated in internal medicine/hematology in 1984 and received her PhD in 1990.
 During her training in internal medicine, she acquired particular expertise in onco-hematology and transplantation after two postgraduate fellowships with Professor H. Kaplan, Stanford University, California, USA, and Professor D. Thomas, director of the Transplant Unit of Seattle, Washington, USA.

 Professor Bron contributed to the development of the research in the field of chronic lymphoid leukemia and marrow microenvironment.